LGBTQ+ stands for lesbian, gay, bisexual, transgender, queer or questioning, and other sexual identities.

-The most important part of surrogacy to remember is the legal ramifications.
-The surrogate will need to agree to carry the child for the duration of the pregnancy and give the child up for adoption to the “parents” after the baby is born.
-In cases of surrogacy, there have been times when the birth mother chooses to keep the baby after birth and a legal battle ensues.
+The most important part of surrogacy or gestational carrier is to realize the legal ramifications.
+The surrogate or the gestational carrier will need to agree to carry the child for the duration of the pregnancy and give the child up for adoption to the intended parents after the baby is born.
+Both in cases of surrogacy and with gestational carriers, there have been times when the birth mother chooses to keep the baby after birth and a legal battle ensues.
+That is why it's important for all to have a legally binding agreement.

 One of the most popular choices in gay and lesbian pregnancy parenting is the co-parent option.
 Co-parenting occurs when a gay and lesbian couple comes together to raise a child.
-One or both of the lesbian couple will be impregnated with the sperm of the gay male parent.
+One or both of the lesbian couples will be impregnated with the sperm of the gay male parent.
 After the baby is born, the couples choose to raise the child together as one family.
 The impregnation may occur through sexual intercourse or in-vitro fertilization.

-While there are a few cases where gay and lesbian couples have successfully adopted children, the red tape and legal paths are stringent at best.
+There are cases where gay and lesbian couples have successfully adopted children, though the red tape and legal paths can be stringent.
 Gay and lesbian couples often face the prejudices of those involved in the adoption process when trying to adopt a child.